 09 Sep Why Taking the Myers-Briggs Can Help You or Your Company

-If you are a small business owner, freelancer, or own a business and want to learn more about yourself, learn how to work with, or manage others better, and identify potential opportunities for greater success in your career- than you might want to consider taking the Myers-Briggs Personality Inventory and getting Myers-Briggs Coaching.
+If you are a small business owner, freelancer, or own a business and want to learn more about yourself, learn how to work with or manage others better, and identify potential opportunities for greater success in your career– than you might want to consider taking the Myers-Briggs Personality Inventory and getting Myers-Briggs Coaching.
+Myer-Briggs coaching Boston can help you with comprehensive reports and mind-blowing insight.

 The Myers Briggs Type Indicator (MBTI) is one of the most respected and popular personality type tools in the world.
 It is a personality assessment tool created by Katharine Cook Briggs and her daughter Isabel Briggs Myers based on the theory of “Psychological Types” created by Swiss Psychiatrist Carl Jung.